sfvivek/learnings/learnings/design_patterns/Readme.md

 #Mastering Python Design Patterns

-###This repo has all the examples of various python design patterns
+This repo has all the examples of various python design patterns taught in "Mastering Python Design Patterns" book

 ##Type of Design patterns